 Geomatics – for the Built Environment

-Geomatics for the Built Environment provides vital spatial knowledge about the built environment.
-The science Geomatics is concerned with the acquisition, analysis, management and visualisation of geographic data with the aim of gaining knowledge and a better understanding of the built and natural environments.
-The programme at the Faculty of Architecture and the Built Environment of TU Delft differs from other Geomatics programmes in its broad and interdisciplinary nature and technical depth and its close connection to the Faculty of Architecture and the Built Environment.
+The science of Geomatics concerns the acquisition, modelling, analysis, management and visualisation of geographic data with the aim of gaining knowledge and a better understanding of the built and natural environments.
+The programme at TU Delft differs from other Geomatics programmes in its broad and interdisciplinary nature and technical depth as well as its close connection to the Faculty of Architecture and the Built Environment.
+With increasing amounts of geographic data being collected and growing insight into how value can be added through analysis of this data, the demand for experts in the field is rapidly growing.
+Hence Geomatics graduates easily find jobs in companies, universities and governmental institutes locally and abroad.

 What will you learn